garbados/couchdb/share/doc/src/query-servers.rst

       [native_query_servers]
       erlang = {couch_native_process, start_link, []}

-   Don't forget to restart CouchDB after updating the configuration, and use the ``language: "erlang"`` property in your Erlang design documents.
+   Don't forget to restart Cloudant after updating the configuration, and use the ``language: "erlang"`` property in your Erlang design documents.